Forbidden City Architecture

 See Mysterious Animals on the Palace Roofs of the Forbidden City

 Spectacular Bridges in Forbidden City

 Bridges are a kind of special Forbidden City architecture.
-The remained ones are mostly stone bridges.
+The remaining ones are mostly stone bridges.
 The Inner Golden Water Bridge, in front of the Gate of Supreme Harmony, is the most magnificent bridge in Forbidden City.
-It is a collective of the five white marble bridges on Inner Golden Water River, making the Square of Supreme Harmony Gate, the river and the surroundings come into a whole, which enhances the sense of layering and beauty.
+It is a collective of the five white marble bridges on Inner Golden Water River, making the Square of Supreme Harmony Gate, the river and the surroundings come together, which enhances the sense of layering and beauty.

 You May Like